 The typical data size is 190 MB per station (for a core station) and two polarizations for 5 ms of read-out.
 The data size depends on the number of antennae used.

-The maximum amount of data than can be dumped accounts for 1.28 seconds (with the current default time resolution of 5 ns for cosmic ray observations).
+The maximum amount of data than can be dumped accounts for 5 seconds.
+For a 1.28 seconds (with the current default time resolution of 5 ns for cosmic ray observations).
 It takes 48 minutes to write the full 1.28 s of TBB on the storage nodes (with forthcoming improvements this may be reduced to 8 minutes).
 The data send rate can be improved by a factor 6 by increasing the number of data paths (however, this will result in an higher data load which has not been tested well in piggy back mode).

 A full dump of one second of data for one RCU is about 400 MB.
 A full dump of one 48 antenna station therefore amounts to approximately 40 GB.

 Figure 1: Raw voltages across time.